Friendship and Violence in Adolescence

-To study these research questions, about 2,200 seventh-graders from cities in the Ruhr were interviewed for the first time in 2013.
+To study these research questions, more than 2,600 seventh-graders from 5 cities in the Ruhr were interviewed for the first time in 2013.
 To adequately depict the development of those adolescents over time, participants will at first be accompanied and repeatedly interviewed over a period of two years.
 Given additional funding by the German Science Foundation (DFG), it is planned to extend this time span to a total of four years.
 To ensure the best possible support of the participating schools as well as the highest possible data quality, all interviews will be conducted in person by members of our research staff.
 The surveys are conducted in the students’ classrooms using netbooks provided by the research staff.